gradle/stable-plugins-dsl/publish-to-custom-repository/README.md

 - run `./gradlew publish`
 - the plugins in this project will be published to `../maven-repo`

+Alternatively, you can:
+- run `./gradlew run`
+- `run` depends on `plublish` and also runs a simple jetty server to serve the repo over http.

 ## Project Structure

 - this project currently contains two simple plugins that each add a task